 Ohio State will open Big Ten season Oct.
-24 vs. Nebraska, finish vs. Michigan
+24 vs. Nebraska

-It’s a fitting opener because the Buckeyes and Cornhuskers, along with Iowa, were the most outspoken about wanting the Big Ten to reconsider its decision to postpone the fall season.
+The schedule is being announced on Saturday on Fox’s Big Noon Kickoff pregame show.
+It’s a fitting opener because the Buckeyes and Cornhuskers, along with Iowa, were the most outspoken about wanting the Big Ten to reconsider its Aug.
+11 decision to postpone the fall season.

 Ohio State has lost to Nebraska only once, in 2011, since the Cornhuskers joined the Big Ten a year earlier.

-That will be followed by a home game against Rutgers.
-Former Buckeyes defensive coordinator Greg Schiano has returned to Rutgers as coach in hopes of again rebuilding the Scarlet Knights, who have seldom been competitive since joining the Big Ten.
+Ohio State will play host to Rutgers in its third game Nov.
+7. Former Buckeye defensive coordinator Greg Schiano has returned to Rutgers in hopes of again rebuilding the Scarlet Knights, which has seldom been competitive since joining the Big Ten.